johanhellsvik/introduction-to-pdc/PITCHME.md

 - Use a descriptive subject in your email
 - Give your PDC user name.
 - Provide all necessary information to reproduce the problem.
-- For follow ups always reply to our emails

 ---